Corydon Physiotherapy Mission:

-- Kelly served on the Manitoba Physiotherapy Association’s board as Chair of The Business Affairs Committee from 2005 to 2013.
-Currently he is Chair of the Manitoba Physiotherapy Association/ Manitoba Public Insurance Liaison Committee.
+- Kelly served on the Manitoba Physiotherapy Association’s board as Chair of The Business Affairs Committee from 2005 to 2013 and past Chair of the Manitoba Physiotherapy Association/ Manitoba Public Insurance Liaison Committee.

 - Constantly pursuing knowledge and training in order to provide exemplary patient care